Paid Parental Leave

 Upon receipt, Human Resources will send you a standard Family Medical Leave notice letter package with the appropriate Certification of Healthcare Provider (CHCP) Form.
 The CHCP is needed 30 days prior to your leave of absence, so a letter may be provided documenting your UCF leave of absence, payroll status, Family Medical Leave designation and the requirements to return to work.

-To apply for MID, please complete and submit the Modified Instructional Duties Application in collaboration with your supervisor at least 3 months prior to your expected leave date.
+To apply for MID, please complete and submit the Modified Instructional Duties Application to your unit head at least 3 months prior to your expected leave date.

 Frequently Asked Questions